Activists force King Charles to eat cake in Madame Tussauds

 The incident was the latest in a series of recent attacks on prized works of art across Europe by activist groups drawing attention to climate-related issues.

-Earlier this month, Just Stop Oil protesters threw two cans of Heinz tomato soup over one of the most famous paintings in the world, Vincent van Gogh’s ‘Sunflowers’.
+Earlier in October, Just Stop Oil protesters threw two cans of Heinz tomato soup over one of the most famous paintings in the world, Vincent van Gogh’s Sunflowers.

 The famed still life in London’s National Gallery was behind glass, so it wasn’t damaged.

-The stunt shocked people worldwide and sparked a proposed crackdown on climate activists from the UK parliament.
+The stunt shocked people worldwide and sparked a proposed crackdown on climate activists from the British parliament.

-Just Stop Oil is a coalition of groups working to change UK policies on fossil fuels.
+Just Stop Oil is a coalition of groups working to change British policies on fossil fuels.

 Their goal is to “ensure that the government commits to ending all new licences and consents for the exploration, development and production of fossil fuels in the UK”.

-The group says it will use non-violent civil resistance tactics, such as strikes, boycotts and mass protests, to target the UK’s oil and gas infrastructure to force UK policy-makers to meet their demands.
+The group says it will use non-violent civil resistance tactics, such as strikes, boycotts and mass protests, to target Britain’s oil and gas infrastructure to force policy-makers to meet their demands.